 Ph.D. in School Psychology

-The Ph.D. degree program in School Psychology is accredited by the National Association of School Psychologists (NASP), accredited by the Commission on Accreditation of the American Psychological Association (APA)* and aligned with the Illinois State Board of Education (ISBE) standards.
-As such, the Ph.D. program graduates professional school psychologists who are broadly educated within the context of the scientific bases of general psychology and who are more specifically educated in the application and generation of knowledge in their specialized discipline aligned with NASP training standards and the program's APA goals, objectives and competencies.
+The PhD in School Psychology is conferred by conferred by The Graduate School and accredited by the National Association of School Psychologists (NASP) and the Commission on Accreditation of the American Psychological Association (APA)*.
+As such, the PhD program graduates professional school psychologists who are broadly educated within the context of the scientific bases of general psychology and who are more specifically educated in the application and generation of knowledge in their specialized discipline aligned with NASP training standards and the program's APA goals, objectives and competencies.

-Students are prepared to take a scientific, problem-solving approach to their practice and to evaluate the outcomes of their work through response-to-treatment interventions and data-based decision making.
-Students are not only prepared to read and understand existing scientific research, but to also develop new applications-oriented knowledge through their own research and scholarship.
-This degree is conferred by The Graduate School.
+Candidates learn to take a scientific, problem-solving approach to their practice and to evaluate the outcomes of their work through response-to-treatment interventions and data-based decision making.
+Candidates are not only prepared to read and understand existing scientific research, but to also develop new applications-oriented knowledge through their own research and scholarship.

 The School Psychology Program Distinguished Alumnus/a Award is given for outstanding contributions to the profession and the school.
 It is presented annually at the Loyola School of Education’s Fall Alumni Reception.